-In contrast to North Wildwood, sand accretion in Wildwood and Wildwood Crest is causing extensive maintenance problems and health hazards with their storm water management system.
-The excess sand clogs storm-water outfalls, creates pools of stagnant water, produces unhealthy beach conditions and causes associated interior flooding.
-During combined periods of heavy rain and high waves the City can not access the outfalls for excavation and rainwater becomes trapped within the pipes.
-The subsequent high volume discharge of impounded storm water can also cause spikes in poor water quality.
+In contrast to North Wildwood, sand accretion in Wildwood and Wildwood Crest historically has caused extensive maintenance problems with their storm water management system and creates public health hazards on the beaches.
+The excess sand clogs storm-water outfalls which causes associated interior flooding and creates pools of stagnant water which produces unhealthy beach conditions.
+The excessive infilling at the seaward extents of the outfalls traps rainwater and requires the municipalities to regularly excavate the ends of the pipes to allow for adequate drainage.
+Periodically, these excavation efforts have to occur during stormy periods with higher wave activity where access becomes more problematic.
+Once the trapped rainwater is released, the subsequent high-volume discharge of impounded storm water can also cause spikes in poor water quality.

-The recommended plan includes a berm and dune system along the Atlantic Coast for the communities of North Wildwood, Wildwood, Wildwood Crest & Lower Twp.
-The total project length is approximately 25,000 feet with a dune elevation would be 16 feet.
+The recommended plan includes a berm and dune system along the Atlantic Coast for the communities of North Wildwood, Wildwood, Wildwood Crest & Lower Township.
+The total project length is approximately 25,000 feet with a dune elevation of 16 feet NAVD88 and berm elevation of 6.5 feet NAVD88.
 The project would be accomplished by backpassing sand from those areas along the project in Wildwood and Wildwood Crest that have an excess accumulation.
 The project includes periodic nourishment.

-FY16 & FY21 Sandy CG funds have been utilized to initiate and continue the Design Phase.
+PL 113-2 Sandy Construction funds have been utilized to initiate and continue the Design Phase.
 Since the PPA was executed the sponsor has worked to execute State Aid Agreements (SAA) with the 4 communities.
 As of Feb 2023 all 4 SAAs have been executed.
-NJDEP will now begin to acquire the necessary real estate to construct the project.
-It is expected that real estate acquisition could take a year to acquire.
-Therefore, it is anticipated that construction would not start until at least late 2024.
+NJDEP is in process of collecting the necessary real estate to construct the project.
+It is currently estimated that NJDEP would have the necessary real estate easements by Mar 2025.
+Following real estate certification the contract would be advertised in May 2025.
+The Corps and NJDEP are working parallel and cooperatively on the design and real estate acquisition.
+Coordination with all 4 municipalities is on-going.
+With a successful award construction would start in Fall of 2025.